How vital are kid’s non-toxic dinnerware alternatives? Consider this…

-BPA and BPS harden plastics often used for beverage containers and plastic dinnerware, among other products.
+BPA and BPS harden plastics often used for beverage containers and plastic dinnerware.

 BPA-free plastics (BPS’s) aren’t much better.
 These “safer” alternatives can depress heart function, causing slower blood flow.

-Phthalates are groups of chemicals used to make plastics more flexible and harder to break.
+Phthalates are groups of chemicals used to make plastics flexible and hard to break.
+Here’s how exposure happens…

-The consequences on human health are not apparent at this point.
-However, studies on lab animals show impacts on the reproductive system.
+But, studies on lab animals show negative impacts on the reproductive system.

-Furthermore, the manufacturing of PVC is known to release poisonous compounds into the environment.
+Plus, the manufacturing of PVC releases poisonous compounds into the environment.

-PVC is one of the most challenging plastics to recycle, making it very harmful to the environment.
+As if that’s not enough, PVC ranks as one of the most challenging plastics to recycle.
+So, of course, it terrorizes the environment.

 Lead & Cadmium

-Cadmium, another natural element, gives dishes bright colors such as yellow or orange to glazes.
+Cadmium, another natural element, brightens dish glaze colors (such as yellow and orange).

-You’ll find these minerals in vintage china, Mexican terra cotta, decorated Asian plates, handcrafted or brightly colored dishware, or dinnerware with decals on the surface.
+You’ll find these metals in vintage china, Terra Cotta, decorated Asian plates, handcrafted or painted dishware, or plates with surface decals.

-Exposure to high levels of lead may cause anemia, weakness, kidney, and even brain damage.
+Exposure to high lead levels may cause anemia, weakness, kidney, and even brain damage.

-Cadmium can cause lung damage, severely aggravate the stomach causing vomiting and diarrhea, and even contribute to cancer.
+Cadmium can damage the lungs, irritate the stomach (causing vomiting and diarrhea), and even contribute to cancer.

-Some plastic melamine dishes made in China contain a substance called melamine-formaldehyde resin, used to mold structures into tableware.
+Some plastic melamine dishes made in China contain a substance called melamine-formaldehyde resin.

-After production, some melamine remains in the plastic, able to migrate very gradually out into your food.
+After production, bits of melamine stay in the plastic, able to migrate into your food over time.